- CORE TRAINING Begin Here

 - ABOUT Somatica

 Danielle Harel received her Ph.D. and Doctorate degree in Human Sexuality from The Institute for the Advanced Study of Human Sexuality in San Francisco.
 She has a graduate degree in Clinical Social Work (MSW) and a Bachelor’s (BA) degree in Psychology and Educational Counseling.
 Danielle is on the faculty of the Institute for the Advanced Study of Human sexuality where she was a professor and taught the Sexological Bodywork Training and Certification Program.
-In her previous career as a childbirth educator she taught individuals and groups approaches to childbirth and has also researched and published a dissertation on women’s experiences of orgasm during childbirth.
-She is a Co-founder and Co-creator of the Somatica Method and is currently a professor at the Somatica Institute.
+In her previous career as a childbirth educator, she taught individuals and groups approaches to childbirth and has also researched and published a dissertation on women’s experiences of orgasm during childbirth.
+She is a Co-founder and Co-creator of the Somatica Method and is currently a Lead Instructor at the Somatica Institute.
 She also has her own private practice where she sees clients in her Sunnyvale office.

 Celeste Hirschman received her Master’s Degree in Human Sexuality Studies from San Francisco State University and her Bachelor’s Degree in Women’s Studies at the University of California at Santa Cruz (UCSC).
 At UCSC she was a Teaching Assistant as well as a Dean’s and Chancellor’s Award recipient for her thesis.
 She taught as a lecturer at San Francisco State University (SFSU) in the Human Sexuality Studies Department and was a Research Assistant and Project Manager at the SFSU’s Center for Research on Gender and Sexuality, where she published numerous articles on adolescent sexuality development.
 She was also an Assistant Professor at the Institute for Advanced Study of Human Sexuality, where she taught the Sexological Bodywork Training and Certification Program.
-She is the Co-founder and the Co-creator of the Somatica Method ® and is currently a professor at the Somatica Institute.
+She is the Co-founder and the Co-creator of the Somatica Method ® and is currently a Lead Instructor at the Somatica Institute.
 She also has her own private practice where she sees clients in her San Francisco office.

 Elena believes that the skills for great sex and fulfilling intimacy are learnable and that we tap our greatest potential for healing and change through authentic, connected relationships.
 The journey begins when we accept ourselves as we are, where we are.
 Elena is a Certified Somatica Practitioner with a full-time practice in the Bay Area.
 She has studied Counseling Psychology and Education at the graduate level and chose to pursue Somatica because of the emphasis on pleasure, self-acceptance, and experiential learning.
 Her practice is inclusive and she especially welcomes folks who identify as part of the LGBQ and trans communities.